efstathiosntonas/ngx-form/README.md

 ## TODO
 1. Resize the image client-side in order to reduce bandwidth of the server.
-2. Allow user to edit form and change the image or text fields

 # Angular 2 Form

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

 The goal of this project is to submit a form with one file upload and two text fields.
 The form is submitted to back end, the file is stored in the `uploadsFolder` and then the file path/url is stored in MongoDB among the two text fields.
 At the end, the form ID is assinged to the signed in user ID (via Ref) for later viewing all the form fields and file in the front end.